krishna2/krishna2.github.io/books.md

 21. Forrest Knutson: Hacking the Universe : The Process of Yogic Meditation

-22. Chris Niebauer: No Self, No Problem: How Neuropsychology Is Catching Up to Buddhism*
+22. Chris Niebauer: No Self, No Problem: How Neuropsychology Is Catching Up to Buddhism

-23. Darius Foroux: What It Takes To Be Free*
+23. Darius Foroux: What It Takes To Be Free

+24. Sri Ramana Maharishi: Who Am I?

+25. Sri Adi Shankaracharya: Manisha Panchakam (lectures + text : various sources)

+26. Sri Adi Shankaracharya: Nirvana Shatakam (lectures + text : various sources)

 ### Currently Reading